zuercher8353/BINF4241-group28/Assignment5/ANSWERS.md

 because the end field of the snake was occupied (although by the player itself).
 This was corrected in the *updatePosition* method of the Player class.

+- One was able to input an empty String as Playername, this was corrected in the PlayerSetup Class.
+The bug was found in the PlayerTest Class.

 ###Notes
 Remind: we used threads to test the functions requireing a user input. thus it might take a while for the tests to complete, escpecially the PlayerSetupTest.